 Consequently, while science continues to add to the sum total of human knowledge, there are many aspects of the scientific process, the scientific life, and scientists’ careers that are suboptimal – and maybe even detrimental to the overall rate of progress.

-TIR is dedicated to examining and discussing these issues.
+TIR is dedicated to examining and discussing these issues – sometimes seriously, sometimes whimsically, and sometimes just by being silly.
 The mandate is summarised in the name:

 Total – all topics relating to the scientific process are open to discussion.

 Internal – TIR is written by a scientist (see “About Me“), so the perspective is from within the scientific community.

 Reflection – what the purpose of the postings is.
 To reflect on issues, stimulate discussion, and campaign for change.

 There are seven categories of posting, and we try to post to each category at roughly equal frequency.